 The spookiest night of the year is almost here.
 If you’re planning on spending it in your apartment, we can help make sure it’s one to remember.
 Here’s our best advice on how to spend Halloween at home.

-Halloween night is a perfect time to curl up with a good book.
-If you ask us, this is the time to dig into something scary.
-Edgar Allen Poe is a great author to revist for when you’re in the mood for a scary story.
-H.P.
-Lovecraft is another horror master.
+What better time to curl up with a creepy book than Halloween night?
+This is the night to reach for something spooky.
+Edgar Allen Poe stories are fun to revisit when you’re in the mood for something scary.
 And, of course, there’s always Stephen King’s terrifying novels.
-If you were a fan of the “Scary Stories To Tell in the Dark” books as a kid, now is a good time to revisit them.
+If you were a fan of the “Scary Stories To Tell in the Dark” series as a kid, now is a great time to revisit them.
 You can check out the movie while you’re at it, too, which brings us to our next suggestion…

 Carve (Or Decorate) Pumpkins

-Halloween night is your last chance to carve or decorate pumpkins this season (Because let’s be real, it’s just plain weird to carve pumpkins come November 1).
-It also makes for a fun way to spend All-Hallows-Eve at home.
-If you’re into traditional jack-o-lanterns, check out our pumpkin carving hacks here.
-Or, if you want to branch out a bit with you pumpkin crafting, check out our post on unique pumpkin decorating ideas right here.
+Halloween is pretty much your last chance to carve or decorate pumpkins this season, which also makes for a fun way to spend All-Hallows-Eve at home.
+If you’re into traditional jack-o-lanterns, check out our pumpkin carving hacks.
+Or, if you want to branch out a bit with you pumpkin crafting, check out our post on unique pumpkin decorating ideas.

 Get (Witch) Crafty

-While “spooky season” is on it’s way out, the baking season is just getting started.
-Halloween night is a great time to finally try out a recipe you’ve been meaning to make.
-Baking is fun when done solo or with company.
-So, whether you’re having people over or spending some time alone, it’s pretty much guaranteed that you’ll have fun.
+While “spooky season” is on its way out, baking season is just getting started.
+Why not celebrate Halloween at home with a seasonal recipe?
 Check out some of these healthier pumpkin baking recipes we’ve previously posted here.
-If you’re on a gluten-free diet, all is not lost — we’ve got a list of some delicious gluten-free dessert recipes, too.
+If you’re on a gluten-free diet, we’ve got a list of some delicious gluten-free dessert recipes, too.